 Having said that, there are still some basic nutritional facts that apply, in a general sense, to everyone.
 If you need more specific information on any topic, you can click on the links provided.

 -There are six major nutrients: Protein, Fats, Carbohydrates, Vitamins, Minerals, Water.

--You need to eat a variety of different foods every day to provide nutrients from each category.
+-You need to eat a variety of whole foods every day to provide nutrients from each category.